 Significant areas of Harwich are within federally designated flood hazard areas.
 The areas most threatened with structural damage from flooding are concentrated in North, West, South Harwich and Harwich Port.
-Figure 10 shows the extent and distribution of flood hazard areas in Harwich.
-In 1990, approximately 1,055 structures in Town were in a flood hazard area.
+Based on an update of flood hazard maps in 2014, there are approximately 2,500 acres of flood hazard areas in Harwich.
+These areas are shown in Figure 8.
+In 2014, approximately 920 structures in Town were in a flood hazard area.